Season’s Greetings from The Sicilian Cuisine Blogdicembre 30, 2023

 Today I am going to talk about the delicious: MORTADELLA!

-As everyone knows this wonderful cured meat is typical of Bologna and the region Emilia Romagna (north of Italy), but during the recent national convention called IMeat, which was in Modena last week, the SILVER MEDAL for best Italian mortadella was actually awarded to a Sicilian gentleman.
+As everyone knows this wonderful cured meat is typical of Bologna and the region Emilia Romagna (north of Italy), but during the recent national convention called IMeat, which was in Modena, the SILVER MEDAL for best Italian mortadella was actually awarded to a Sicilian gentleman.

 Salvatore Bilello is his name, who lives and produce it in his village called Camporeale, in the internal province area of Palermo.